 Co-curricular and Extra-curricular

 While academic study and the pursuit of excellent examination results are important, the benefits which stem from a broad and balanced education are immeasurable.
 Our programme of extra and co-curricular activities is wide and varied.
+At Mayfield, we have over 100 extra-curricular sessions on offer every week.

 There are two activity periods each day, one after lunch and one after lessons .
 This gives all of the girls the opportunity to pursue a range of interests and enthusiasms, including sport, the arts and academic enrichment.